peteroupc/peteroupc.github.io/randomfunc.md

-# Random Number Generation Methods
+# Random Number Generation and Sampling Methods

 [Peter Occil](mailto:poccil14@gmail.com)

 Begun on June 4, 2017; last updated on Sep.
 13, 2017.

-Discusses many ways in which applications can extract random numbers from an underlying RNG and includes pseudocode for most of them.
+Discusses many ways in which applications can do random number generation and sampling from an underlying RNG and includes pseudocode for many of them.

 <a id=Introduction></a>
 ## Introduction

-This page discusses many ways applications can extract random numbers from an underlying random number generator (RNG) and includes pseudocode for most of them.
+This page discusses many ways applications can do random number generation and sampling from an underlying random number generator (RNG) and includes pseudocode for many of them.

 This methods described in this document can be categorized as follows:
 - Methods to generate uniformly distributed random numbers from an underlying RNG (such as the [core method, `RNDINT(N)`](#Core_Random_Generation_Method)).